johnsiilver/boutique/docs/README.md

     }

 		msgs := sig.State.Data.(data.State).Messages

-    lastVersion = sig.State.FieldVersions[field]
-		if len(msgs) == 0 { // This happens we delete the message queue at the end of this loop. continue
+		if len(msgs) == 0 {
+			continue
 		}

-    for {
     // Send any messages that have appeared in the store since we last sent.
     // Note: This would get ugly if we didn't delete messages after they were
     // sent, which the application does, but we are not showing that code
-      // here and is done in another method. var toSend []data.Message toSend, lastMsgID = c.sendThis(msgs, lastMsgID)
+    // here and is done in another method. var toSend []data.Message
+		toSend, lastMsgID = c.sendThis(msgs, lastMsgID)

     // Send our message to the client via the websocket.
     ...

-      // Here we check if the "Messages" field has been updated since we got
-      // the signal.
-If so, we get the new State from the store and do this
-      // again, if not, we break our send loop. if store.FieldVersion(field) > lastVersion {
-        state = store.State()
-        msgs = state.Data.(data.State).Messages
-        lastVersion = state.FieldVersions[field]
-        continue
-      }
-      break
-    }
 	}
 ```